srizzo/code2code/README.markdown

 # Template engines

-code2code will process each file through a template engine, indicated by its extension (.groovy = Groovy, .ftl = Freemarker and .vm = Velocity)
+code2code will process each file through a template engine, indicated by its extension (.groovy => Groovy, .ftl => Freemarker and .vm => Velocity)

 # Installation

-Current version is: 0.0.6 Alpha.
-It's already totally functional, but you can expect limited functionality and not a really beautiful layout.
-Also, you can expect major changes in how it works if needed.
+Current version is 0.0.6, tested against Eclipse Ganymede 3.4.2.

-You can download/install it from the [Update Site](http://srizzo.github.com/code2code/code2code.updatesite)
+You can install it from the [Update Site](http://srizzo.github.com/code2code/code2code.updatesite)